apache/nuttx/Documentation/platforms/mips/pic32mx/boards/mirtoo/README.txt

   Even then, there are more warnings from the linker and some undefined symbols for non-NuttX code that resides in the unused Microchip libraries.
-You will have to solve at least this undefined symbol problem if you want to used thei XC32 toolchain.
+You will have to solve at least this undefined symbol problem if you want to use their XC32 toolchain.

   Windows Native Toolchains